-Unnao case: 'In-camera' proceedings to record rape survivor''s statement begins at AIIMS
+Unnao case: 'In-camera' proceedings to record rape survivor's statement begins at AIIMS

 Sengar, along with co-accused Shashi Singh, was brought to the temporary court at the Jai Prakash Narayan Apex Trauma Centre, AIIMS, where the woman is presently admitted following an accident on July 28.

-The Delhi High Court had on Friday approved recording the rape survivor''s statement at the All India Institute of Medical Science (AIIMS) Trauma Centre.
+The Delhi High Court had on Friday approved recording the rape survivor's statement at the All India Institute of Medical Science (AIIMS) Trauma Centre.

-A notification to this effect was issued by the high court from the administrative side, which said special judge Sharma, who is conducting trial of the cases, shall record her testimony.
+A notification to this effect was issued by the high court from the administrative side, which said special judge Sharma, who is conducting the trial of the cases, shall record her testimony.

 The rape survivor is admitted at AIIMS after she sustained injuries during a road accident in which MLA Kuldeep Singh Sengar, who was expelled from BJP, is an accused.